dianapatrong/todoproject/README.md

 **Vagrant** is a tool for building and maintaining portable virtual software development environments, it also has integration with **Ansible** as a provisioner for these virtual machines.

+* [Vagrantfile](Vagrantfile) describes the type of machine required for the project, how it is configured and how will it provision.
+* [Playbooks](iac/roles) can be used to manage configurations of and deployments to remote machines

 To run the application make sure you have [Virtualbox][https://www.virtualbox.org/wiki/Downloads] and [Vagrant](https://www.vagrantup.com/downloads.html) already  installed and `cd` into the root directory of the project:
 ```